Encore EVV — complete component and decision matrix

 Minimum order quantity

-The $75–$85/unit price point applies at a minimum order quantity of 500 units.
-Smaller quantities will carry a higher unit price.
+MOQ and volume pricing to be confirmed with supplier.
 Initial procurement recommendation: size the first batch for the Ohio launch only, then scale with Pennsylvania certification.

 Warranty